OfficeDev/office-js-docs-pr/docs/reference/manifest/desktopsettings.md

 Specifies source location and control settings that apply when your mail add-in is used on a desktop computer.

 > [!IMPORTANT]
-> The `DesktopSettings` elements is available for classic Outlook on the web (usually connected to older versions of on-premises Exchange server) and Outlook 2013 on Windows.
+> The `DesktopSettings` element is available for classic Outlook on the web (usually connected to older versions of on-premises Exchange server) and Outlook 2013 on Windows.

 **Add-in type:** Mail